London’s Best New Brunches

 Avenue Restaurant & Bar

 London is doing all right these days, but there’s nothing quite like a New York-style brunch.
 While located in the heart of St James’s, Avenue’s elegant dining room feels more like an Upper East Side establishment.
 I mean, their new French toast parlour is so extravagant (and genius), the whole experience is undeniably American.
-You can indulge in sweet and savoury-style French toast, stuffed with ham and cheese, or topped with cinnamon and chocolate sauce.
-Or, take on towering stacks of buttermilk pancakes, followed by sundaes or warm pecan pies.
+Indulge in sweet and savoury-style French toast (stuffed with ham and cheese or topped with cinnamon and chocolate sauce), take on their towering stack of buttermilk pancakes (drowning in maple syrup), or share a super indulgent sundae.

 Don’t worry, the savoury road is well-travelled too: lobster roll with fries, mushroom burger with barbecue sauce, or bacon mac and cheese.
 Anything can be brunch if you want it to be.